openshift/microshift/README.md

 make microshift
 ```

 or directly on the host after installing the build-time dependencies.
-When using RHEL ensure the system is register and run the following before installing the prerequisites.
+When using RHEL ensure the system is registered and run the following before installing the prerequisites.

 ```
 ARCH=$( /bin/arch )